beastbytes/icalendar/README.md

 ## Creating iCalendar files
 The iCalendar library allows creation of iCalendar files in an object-oriented way.

-The library provides class constants to provide code completion and improve code readability.

-To create an iCalendar, create a new Vcalendar object then add properties and components to it; properties and other components are added to components in a similar way; multiple components of the same type are supported, as are multiple properties with the same name in a component.
+To create an iCalendar, create a new Vcalendar object then add properties and components to it; properties and other components are added to child components in a similar way; multiple components of the same type are supported, as are multiple properties with the same name in a component.

-Provide property parameters as an array where the key is the parameter name (hint: use class constants) and the value is the value.

 Finally, call the Vcalendar's render() method.

+All iCalendar components are immutable.

 ### Note
 The library does **not** do any checking for validity; it is possible to create a string that is not a valid iCalendar.